 Philip gingerly leaned down and held his knife blade in the flames, and opened the flesh of his ankle as tears came to his eyes.

-He looked at the extracted quill in the firelight, glad to see that its end barb was fully intact.
+He held the extracted quill up to the firelight.
+The end barb was fully intact.
 He tossed it into the fire.

 Then, wincing, he dug through his pack.
 Torqwood sap and cloth strips.
 The sap was known to be clean and hold flesh closed.
 The cloth strips would protect the injured flesh.